c-blake/bu/doc/tim.md

 dispatch overhead or want 3.21x faster "ratios".

 [^8]: Particle physics has "5 sigma" rules of thumb to declare results.
-5 seems too small for this hostile noise context.
+5 seems too small for a hostile noise context.
 10..15 is more about right, but again leptokurtosis makes sigma alone inadequate.
 I am not against conf.ival reports, but since so few developers already understand +- / hypothesis testing, this would probably need to be a (`~/.config/tim`-tunable) option not on by default.